BruceEckel/ClarifyingConcurrency/Concurrent Failure.md

-There are several ways that a task can be concluded:
+There are several ways a task can be concluded:

 1. Finish normally and produce a result (which can be None/Unit).